-Activity Title Activity Description Type of Activity funds for people with intellectual and developmental disabilities to live, work, and lead healthy lives.
-Waiver Department on Disability Services will continue to implement the District's approved Statewide Transition Plan for the Medicaid Home and Community Based Services Intellectual and Developmental Disability waiver to achieve and sustain compliance with the federal Home and Community Based Services Settings Rule.
+Activity Title Activity Description Type of Activity Consumer Resources The array of home and community-based services offered under the DDA HCBS waiver or local funds for people with intellectual and developmental disabilities to live, work, and lead healthy lives.
+Daily Service Waiver Department on Disability Services will continue to implement the District's approved Statewide Transition Plan for the Medicaid Home and Community Based Services Intellectual and Developmental Disability waiver to achieve and sustain compliance with the federal Home and Community Based Services Settings Rule.
 This is required by Centers for Medicare & Medicaid Services to maintain funding for the waiver program and furthers Department on Disability Services' vision of leading a person-centered system that supports opportunities for employment and community inclusion for all people with intellectual and developmental disabilities.
 Key Project